What is Fulfillment Status? A Comprehensive Guide in 2023

 Cancelled Order: As the name suggests, the order status appears as ‘Cancelled’ when the customer withdraws it.
 Yet, an order is not fulfilled if a refund is pending for the customer.

-6 Step Processes Involved in Order Fulfillment Status
+6 Step Processes Involved in Order Fulfillment Status in 2023

 Receipt of Inventory